jakobringler/blog/content/notes/ML Sketching.md

 ![[notes/images/mlsketch_sdfmosaic_slide.gif]]

 Because the second generator is the bottle neck the speed is much slower compared to the earlier version.
-However it's outputs are much more flexible and you can draw "in between" shapes that didn't even exist in the training data.
+However it's outputs are much more flexible and we can draw "in between" shapes that didn't even exist in the training data.
 There are still problems with sharp turns and overhangs that could be improved upon with other techniques or better training data.
 ## Conclusion

 The project builds on top of techniques learned, while building the [[notes/ML Groom Deformer|ML Groom Deformer]] and extends concepts used for the [[notes/Tower Sketcher|Tower Sketcher]] project, which was part of my bachelor's thesis.